 - Article in a single MS Word document: lastname_titlekeyword.doc.

 - All images (highest resolution possible) as a separate stuffed archive: lastname_images.zip.

 - All audio and video emailed (or uploaded) as a separate stuffed archive: lastname_media.zip.

 Information to Include in the Body of the Email

-- Author contact information using the following block.
+- Author contact information using the following block — do not remove any lines or reformat!
 NB: Contact/address info is used for CEC administrative purposes only and will never be made public nor shared with any other persons or institutions.

 - Photo (mugshot) of yourself, with a brief caption and the name of the photographer / copyright holder as needed.